mingyuliutw/UNIT/README.md

 ### Note

-As a researcher, I tried to keep all the hyperparameter fixed.
-But for applying them to your application, manually checking which training epoch generating the best results is recommended.
-In this implementation, we do not use a single GAN trick (not even BatchNorm).
+As a researcher, I tried to keep all the hyperparameter values fixed.
+But for applying the code to your application, manually checking which training epoch generating the best results is recommended.
+Also, in this implementation, we do not use a single GAN trick (not even BatchNorm).
 But for improving image generation quality, I recommend you use them.

 ### Algorithm Overview